Changing how we work to better help our customers

-We will run more and better services, including 6,400 extra services a week by 2021, which will better connect people and communities, underpin economic growth and create more jobs in rail.
+We will run more and better services, which will better connect people and communities, underpin economic growth and create more jobs in rail.

 As part of our long-term plan to change and improve, we’re doing more to help customers when they travel with us and this includes ensuring we have the right people doing the right job at the right time.

 On some routes, trains where drivers control the doors are an important part of delivering our plan because they mean trains can run more frequently and more punctually, as well as freeing up staff to spend more time helping customers.
 This way of working has been in operation for over 35 years and means our staff on trains and stations will be able to focus on customers, such as helping with journey planning, assisting people on and off trains and preventing anti-social behaviour.

 This will help us to meet our commitment to increase customer satisfaction by improving the railway to remain the top-rated major railway in Europe.

 Better able to help customers, including those that need assistance

 Technology on new trains means that the driver can safely control the doors which allows staff, on the train or at the station, to help customers with their journey.

 As well as freeing up staff to help customers, including people who need assistance getting on and off the train, this is a quicker way of checking that it is safe for the train to leave a station.
 This saves time, and means that trains are more punctual and delays following disruption are reduced faster.